MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Remove-MgDriveItemRetentionLabel.md

 ## SYNOPSIS
 Remove a retention label from a driveItem.
 For information about retention labels from an administrator's perspective, see Use retention labels to manage the lifecycle of documents stored in SharePoint.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaDriveItemRetentionLabel](/powershell/module/Microsoft.Graph.Beta.Files/Remove-MgBetaDriveItemRetentionLabel?view=graph-powershell-beta)

 ## SYNTAX